robertocarroll/icc-beta/style-guide-templates/style-points.md

 Follow The Oxford Style Manual, Oxford University Press if a point is not covered here.

 ## Abbreviations and acronyms
-Use the full name with the abbreviation in brackets on first use on a page unless it is very well known.
+Use the full name with the abbreviation in brackets on first use on a page unless it is well known.
 Use the initials subsequently on the page.
 Only include the initials in brackets if you are going to use them later.

 **Example**
 - Use the “Assembly of States Parties (ASP)” at first mention.
 Use the “ASP” subsequently.